Darkmono112/Hacksmith2023/Docs/Development.md

 This section is to make up for documention backlog from previous sprints.

-The majority of security concerns will be handled by the Django Framework, but we as developers will always be looking for more ways to increase security of thr application.
+The majority of security concerns will be handled by the Django Framework, but we as developers will always be looking for more ways to increase security of the application.
 Throughout this sprint, we have collectively been working on keeping security tight and looking for potential holes.

 ### Database